UURAGE/ScenarioEditor/README.md

 #### Command-line usage

-To build and watch for file changes run:  `gulp`
+To build, run `gulp build`.
+To build and watch for file changes, run `gulp`.

 #### Visual Studio Code